Royal wedding 2018: What we know so far

 The schedule

+Meghan has opted not to have a maid of honor, according to Kensington Palace.
+“She has a very close-knit group of friends and did not want to choose one over the other,” said Jason Knauf, Prince Harry’s communications secretary.

-At 1 p.m.
+After the ceremony has ended at 1 p.m.
 (8 a.m.
+ET), the newlyweds will greet the 200 representatives of Prince Harry’s charities outside the chapel.

-EDT), the newlyweds will leave Windsor Castle in a carriage for a roughly two-mile procession, traveling along the High Street through the town of Windsor, before returning to the castle by the Long Walk, according to the Palace.
+They will then leave Windsor Castle in a carriage for a roughly two-mile procession, traveling along the High Street through the town of Windsor, before returning to the castle by the Long Walk, according to the Palace.
+The procession is expected to take around 25 minutes.

+They will travel in an Ascot Landau carriage pulled by Windsor Grey horses.
+The royal family owns five Ascot Landaus and uses them regularly for official events.
+Prince Harry traveled in one during the carriage procession at the wedding of the Duke and Duchess of Cambridge in 2011.

+Windsor Grey horses also have a long royal pedigree — they have been pulling the carriages of British monarchs and members of the royal family since the 1900s.

 Related: Touring Windsor Castle